heroku/devcenter-ios-client/README.md

-# Getting Started with iOS Development using Sinatra on Heroku / Cedar

-This repository contains the source code for the iOS client built in the Heroku DevCenter article, "Getting Started with iOS Development using Sinatra on Heroku / Cedar".
-This article, along with the source code for the corresponding Sinatra application, is [available on GitHub](https://github.com/heroku/devcenter-ios-api).
+This repository contains the source code for the iOS client built in the Heroku DevCenter article, [Getting Started with iOS Development using Sinatra on Heroku Cedar](http://devcenter.heroku.com/articles/getting-started-ios-development-sinatra-cedar).

 Edits and enhancements are welcome.
 Just fork the repository, make your changes and send us a pull request.